 Wine and the White House: A History, written by Frederick J Ryan Jr, publisher and CEO of The Washington Post, traces the role of wine at the US president’s table over the past 250 years.

-Early presidents recognised the important function that wine played in entertaining at the White House – and even today, under teetotal Donald Trump, toasts at State Dinners draw the world’s attention.
+Early presidents recognised the important function that wine played in entertaining at the White House, and State Dinners draw the world’s attention.

 The first book of its kind, Wine and the White House takes readers on a journey through history to reveal just how influential wine has been to diplomatic relations at the White House.